nktkas/hyperliquid/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug
 title: 'Bug: '
 labels: bug
 assignees: nktkas
 ---

-**Describe the bug**

-A clear and concise description of what the bug is.

-**To Reproduce**

-Steps to reproduce the behavior.

-**Expected behavior**

-A clear and concise description of what you expected to happen.

-**Screenshots**

-If applicable, add screenshots to help explain your problem.
+**Bug Description**

+Briefly describe the bug.

 **Code to Reproduce**

-Provide a minimal, complete, and verifiable example.

-**Logs and Error Messages**
+Provide a minimal code snippet that reproduces the bug.

+**Expected vs. Actual Behavior**

+Explain what should happen vs. what actually happens.

+**Error Logs (if available)**

-Include any error messages or logs.
+Paste relevant error messages or logs here.

 **Environment**

-- Version of `@nktkas/hyperliquid`:
+- `@nktkas/hyperliquid` version:
 - Runtime environment (Node.js/Deno/Bun) and its version:
-- Operating system and version:
+- Operating System:
-- Package manager (npm/yarn/pnpm) and its version (if applicable):
-- TypeScript version (if applicable):

-**Additional context**
+**Additional Context (optional)**

-Add any other context about the problem here.
+Include any other relevant information.